 Being an introvert, you NEED time for yourself.

-Don’t take it personally, it’s normal.
-If you’re not showing up every time they meet with friends, they’re not gonna make a huge effort to contact you and make sure you come… at least, not when they’re just starting to know you.
+Don’t take it personally, though.
+This is a very normal happening.
+If you’re not showing up every time they meet with friends, they’re not gonna make a huge effort to contact you and make sure you come. at least, not when they’re just starting to know you.

 They already have a zillion things they need to remember and they’re not getting around any of that.

 So.
 You need to remind people that you exist by contacting them more often.
 Make an effort to show up every once in a while.
 Make sure your existence will not be overshadowed by being absent all the time.

 Tip #5 – Schedule your hangouts

 You can schedule your hangouts so you can mentally prepare when it comes to socializing.

 As an introvert, you may feel very uncomfortable with going out on a whim.
 A lot of people will ask you out on the spot and that makes you nervous.
 That is a very normal feeling for an introvert.
 You don’t have to let go of that side of you, for now.

 You can make friends as an introvert by planning your schedule accordingly.
 Plan ahead.
 Know when you’ll go out so you can be prepared for it.
 That way, socializing is something you will always look forward to instead of something you’ll be afraid of.

 Being genuine with who you are and being authentic as a person is very important if you’re to make friends as an introvert.
 As mentioned constantly in this article, you don’t need to stop being an introvert for you to make friends.